Admissions Interview Dos and Don’ts

 1. Do your research.

-Do: Prior to the interview, parents and students should research the school.
-What kind of academic programs does the school offer?
-How do these programs align with your goals and needs?
-Do they have a sports team or other extracurricular activities that interest you?
+Do: Before the interview, parents and students should research the school.
+What kind of academic programs does it offer?
+How do these programs align with your goals and interests?
+Do they have a sports team or other extracurriculars that excite you?
+During the interview, it’s important to mention specific offerings that interest you.
+This not only shows the school that you have done your homework, but it also helps them understand how you might fit into their community.

 2. Know what to expect.